Home Marriage Page 18

 2. Name Change:

 – For individuals choosing to change their last names after marriage, the marriage certificate is a crucial document.
-It provides the legal basis for updating identification, such as driver’s licenses and Social Security records.
+It provides the necessary legal basis for updating identification, such as driver’s licenses and Social Security records.

 Information Contained in a Marriage Certificate: